-Eurodram BCMS has it own website and Facebook page with recent information about the playwright and translation activities related to BCMS languages and relevant for the members.
+Eurodram BCMS has its own website and Facebook page with recent information about the playwright and translation activities related to BCMS languages and relevant for the members.

-The 2022 call for original plays written in Bosnian, Croatian, Montenegrin, or Serbian language was published on December 2021.
+The 2022 call for original plays written in Bosnian, Croatian, Montenegrin, or Serbian language was published in December 2021.

 The committee received 29 plays.

-During 2022 the Committee continued collaboration with individual members as well as with the different playwrights and drama/theater organizations and institutions in Bosnia and Hercegovina, Croatia, Montenegro, and Serbia.
+During 2022 the Committee continued collaboration with individual members as well as with the different playwrights and drama/theater organizations and institutions in Bosnia and Herzegovina, Croatia, Montenegro, and Serbia.

 The Committee also continued the collaboration with other Eurodram committees and with similar international organizations such as Croatian ITI Centre, Drame.hr (Croatia), Hartefact foundation (Serbia).